jeffshrager/IPL-V/README.md

      ))
 ```

-In the above, the string "ID" (as "P052R270") can be a number
+In the above, the string "ID" (as "P052R270") can be a number instead,
-instead, in which case it takes place when the (H3) cycle counter hits
+in which case it takes place when the (H3) cycle counter hits the
-the indicated value (as the 123 example, above).
+indicated value (as the 123 example, above).
+Note that (trace) is just
+a call to the Lisp TRACE function, so you can strategically turn
+on/off lisp tracing at specific machine cycles.

 There are several shorthand convenience fuctions and symbol macros
 that dump various info: